 Reading Levels and Book Bands

 In addition to books available in classes, our Library is packed with a variety of books for all levels and interests.
-Our librarian, Mrs Hodson, regularly updates the displays in the library to show what children at Stoberry and across the country are reading.
+Our librarian, Mrs Hodson, regularly updates the displays in the library to show what children at Stoberry are reading.
 Books in the library follow our Accelerated Reading levels and include quiz numbers in the front to help you complete your AR quiz after finishing the book.

 Talk for Writing